How much is the flight levy?

-The flight levy will be directed to the Oxford Sustainability Fund and will be used to implement the Environmental Sustainability Strategy at the University.
+The flight levy is allocated to the Oxford Sustainability Fund and used to implement the Environmental Sustainability Strategy at the University.
 This includes measures such as improving biodiversity, reducing carbon emissions from our buildings, improving the environmental impact of our supply chain, increasing research and engagement in environmental sustainability, and increasing environmental sustainability content in the curriculum.

 Are other Universities charging a flight levy?

 Flight levies are being charged at some Universities across the world and more Universities are expected to introduce similar measures.

 Will departments have to calculate their own levies?